drewsilcock/comtrade/README.md

 - Current test files all have only one sample rate - can I find a COMTRADE file with > 1 sample rate for purpose of testing comprehensiveness?
 - Clean up error messages - maybe have consistent format including filename and line number?
 - No test files with continuously variable sample rate.
+- Go through all values in CFG and check whether they're critical or non-critical - missing non-critical data should trigger warning but not failure.
+- Add test files with missing non-critical data.
+- Add ability to write back out again as COMTRADE files with various options.
+- Add warnings for unexpected values (but not errors) for things like channel numbers not adding up, etc.